jordalgo/estream/api/estream.md

 # getHistory

-Get data out of the history
+Get events out of the history

 **Parameters**